johndunne2019/pands-project/README.md

 Quote from: https://www.famousscientists.org/ronald-fisher/

-* Ronald volunteered for the British Army at the beginning of World War I but was rejects=ed because of his poor sight.
+* Ronald volunteered for the British Army at the beginning of World War I but was rejected because of his poor sight.
 * He became a school teacher in 1914 teaching mathematics and physics.
 * In 1919 he became a statistician at Rothamsted Experimental Station which afforded him the opportunity to analyse data that had been collected as far back as 1842.
+* In 1925, Fisher published a book "Statistical Methods for Research Workers" which went on to be widely acclaimed as a revolutionary piece of work on statistics and biology.
+* In 1935, Fisher released his book "The Design of Experiments" in which he introduced the concept of null hypothesis.
+* In 1952 Fisher was knighted by Queen Elizabeth becoming Sir Ronald Aylmer Fisher.
+* In all, Fisher wrote 7 books and approximately 400 academic papers in the field of statistics.

 **Lady Tasting Tea**